Xilinx/VMC_Help/AIE/Mixer_Stream/README.md

 Specifies the number of samples in the input frame.
 The value must be in the range 8 to 1024 and the default value is 32.

-#### Mixer Mode
+#### Mixer mode
 This specifies the mixer operation modes.
-Two modes are supported by Mixer function
+Two modes are supported by the Mixer function:

-##### Single Input Mode
-  This is a DDS plus Mixer for a single data input port.
+* **Single Input Mode**: This is a DDS plus Mixer for a single data input port.
 Each data input sample is complex multiplied with the corresponding DDS sample to create a modulated signal that is written to the output window.
 This is the default Mixer mode.

-##### Dual Input Mode
-  This is a special configuration for symmetrical carriers and two data input ports.
+* **Dual Input Mode**: This is a special configuration for symmetrical carriers and two data input ports.
 Each data sample of the first input is complex multiplied with the corresponding DDS sample to create a modulated signal.
 Each data sample of the second data input is complex multiplied with the conjugate (which is equivalent to a signal rotating in the opposite direction) of the DDS sample to create a second modulated signal.
 These two modulated signals are added together and written to the output window.

 #### Number of parallel input/output (SSR):
 This parameter specifies the number of input (or output) ports and must be of the form 2^N, where N is a non-negative integer.

+#### Rounding mode

+Describes the selection of rounding to be applied during the shift down stage of processing.

+The following modes are available:
+* **Floor:** Truncate LSB, always round down (towards negative infinity).
+* **Ceiling:** Always round up (towards positive infinity).
+* **Round to positive infinity:** Round halfway towards positive infinity.
+* **Round to negative infinity:** Round halfway towards negative infinity.
+* **Round symmetrical to infinity:** Round halfway towards infinity (away from zero).
+* **Round symmetrical to zero:** Round halfway towards zero (away from infinity).
+* **Round convergent to even:** Round halfway towards nearest even number.
+* **Round convergent to odd:** Round halfway towards nearest odd number.

+No rounding is performed on the **Floor** or **Ceiling** modes.
+Other modes round to the nearest integer.
+They differ only in how they round for values that are exactly between two integers.

+#### Saturation mode

+Describes the selection of saturation to be applied during the shift down stage of processing.

+The following modes are available:
+* **None:** No saturation is performed and the value is truncated on the MSB side.
+* **Asymmetric:** Rounds an n-bit signed value in the range `-2^(n-1)` to `2^(n-1)-1`.
+* **Symmetric:** Rounds an n-bit signed value in the range `-2^(n-1)-1` to `2^(n-1)-1`.

 #### Phase Increment
 Specifies the phase increment between samples.
 The value must be in